Take a look below for some tips on how to make your impact on the environment and natural world a little greener.

 Heating and Cooling

 - Keep the heat (or cold) in: Room too hot?
 Don’t open the window, as it only perpetuates the problem.
-If your space is consistently too hot or too cold, contact facilities and fill out a service request.
+If your space is consistently too hot or too cold, check out residence hall heating for more info.

 - Use less hot water: Take shorter showers and wash clothes with cold water instead of hot.
 Clothes get just as clean and colors stay brighter longer when you wash with cold water.